Sinusoidal Initialization, Time for a New Start: Limitations and Societal Impact

 \section{Limitations and Societal Impact}

 This work opens the door to exploring deterministic initializations that exploit symmetry to endow neural networks with desirable properties beyond the reach of stochastic schemes.
 Among the possible designs, we focused on the \textit{Sinusoidal} initialization due to its natural structure and analytical tractability.
-Nevertheless, the broader space of structured deterministic initializations remains largely unexplored, offering a fertile avenue for future research.
+Nevertheless, the broader space of structured deterministic initializations remains scarcely explored, offering a fertile avenue for future research.

 In terms of empirical evaluation, while our method consistently outperforms alternatives across most settings, results on MobileNetV3 fall slightly behind those of Orthogonal initialization.
 Understanding why this architecture deviates from the general trend, despite its apparent similarity to EfficientNetV2, could reveal important insights and guide further refinements.
 We regard this as a localized irregularity rather than a fundamental shortcoming.